pwall567/textmatcher/README.md

 The text may be a single line, or it may be an entire file.

 The `TextMatcher` has two index values, which are updated with the results of match operations.
-- the `index` points to the current location within the text, and it will be updated as a result of match or skip operations
+- the `index` points to the current location within the text, and it will be updated as a result of successful match or skip operations
 - the `start` index points to the start of the most recently matched or skipped characters

 An example may help clarify this: